Classroom Management for Students with Autism

 • Visual Schedules: Use visual schedules to provide clear expectations for the day.
 Students with autism often benefit from knowing what to expect, which reduces anxiety.

 • Consistent Routines: Establish and maintain consistent routines.
-Sudden changes can be distressing, so prepare students in advance if routines must change.
+Sudden changes can be distressing, so prepare students in advance if routines must change and make transitions easier.

 • Clear Instructions: Give clear, concise instructions.
 Use simple language and repeat instructions as needed.
 Visual aids can also be beneficial.